Kurosh rank of intersections of subgroups of free products of orderable groups: Main Argument

 Therefore the goal will be to show that for the tree $\mathcal{T}_H$, the stabiliser of any vertex has Kurosh rank 1 (to obtain our main result Theorem~\ref{T:Main}).
 Equivalently, we need to show that stabilisers of $H$-islands have Kurosh rank less than 2 (Proposition~\ref{two}) and are non-trivial (Proposition~\ref{notriv}).

-\begin{Prop} Suppose that $H \leq G$ and that $\kappa_T(H) \geq 2$.
+\begin{Prop} Suppose that $H \leqslant G$ and that $\kappa_T(H) \geq 2$.
 Then there is a $H$-bridge in $T_H$. \end{Prop} \begin{proof} If $H$ fixes a vertex, $T_H$ will simply be this fixed vertex and $\kappa(H) \leq 1$, contradicting the hypothesis.

 Now suppose that $T_H$ is a single line.
 If some $h\in H$ fixes a vertex, then $h^2$ fixes $T_H$ and hence $h^2=1$.
-This is impossible since $H$ is orderable, and hence torsion-free.
+This is impossible since $H$ is right-orderable, and hence torsion free.
 Thus $H$ acts freely on $T_H,$ i.e. $H\cong \mathbb{Z}$, so has Kurosh rank 1, again contradicting the hypothesis.

 Hence there exist two hyperbolic elements $g,h\in H$ with distinct axes, $A_g \neq A_h$.
 These two might intersect non-trivially, but they can only intersect in finitely many edges.
 If they did intersect in an infinite ray, then the commutator $g h g^{-1} h^{-1}$ would fix an infinite subray and hence an edge.
 However, the action is free on the edge set, and hence the commutator would be the trivial element, implying that $g$ and $h$ commute and therefore have the same axis, contradicting our choice of $g$ and $h$.